Traveling to India? Here's how you can pick up a local SIM card

-India's handset market is seeing a meteoric rise thanks to an influx of affordable devices and wide availability of 4G data, and with the country becoming a mobile-first market, having a local SIM card is mandatory for accessing the plethora of digital services available.
+India's handset market is seeing a meteoric rise thanks to a wave of affordable devices and wide availability of 4G data, and with the country becoming a mobile-first market, having a local SIM card is mandatory for accessing the plethora of digital services available.

 A local number comes in handy not just for staying connected, but also for undertaking basic tasks like payments and money transfers.
-To curb corruption, Prime Minister Narendra Modi demonetized high-value currency notes at the end of the last year, and the country still doesn't have adequate cash reserves.
-The move has led to a drastic rise in digital wallet services like Paytm, but to register and use the service, you need a local SIM card.

-Thankfully, the Indian government is making it easier for foreign travelers visiting the country by providing a pre-activated SIM card on arrival.
-The SIM card is issued by state-run BSNL, and comes with 50MB of data along with a ₹50 credit (90 cents) for making calls.
-You can top up the data and get additional balance for calling by recharging online.
+The Indian government ran an initiative last year where it offered a SIM card from state-run BSNL for free for tourists entering the country with an e-visa, but that program was halted last December.

-If you're landing at an airport that doesn't offer the service, your best recourse is to purchase a SIM card directly from a retailer.
+The best recourse for tourists visiting is to purchase a SIM card directly from a retailer in the city.
 But before we get to that, a primer on LTE bands in India.

 LTE bands in India